top of page

 You get the idea.

-Any pervasive challenge to a business begins when one element is adjusted without regard for the others.
+In the end, any pervasive challenge to a business begins when one element is adjusted without regard for the others.
+The point where a business first begins to lose its balance:

 bottom of page